 Losses for the 47th were significant with many casualties for the 47th occurring during the fighting which raged near the Frampton Plantation and near the Pocotaligo Bridge.

-Two officers and 18 enlisted men died, and an additional two officers and 114 enlisted from the 47th were wounded, including H Company’s 1st and 2nd Lieutenants, William Geety and William Gardner, 1st Sergeant George Reynolds, Corporals Daniel Reeder and P. W. Stockslager, and Privates Samuel Huggins, Cyrus Johnson, Robert Reed Kinsgsborough – and Comley Idall.
+Two officers and eighteen enlisted men died, and an additional two officers and one hundred fourteen enlisted men from the 47th were wounded, including H Company’s First and Second Lieutenants, William Geety and William Gardner, First Sergeant George Reynolds, Corporals Daniel Reeder and P. W. Stockslager, and Privates Samuel Huggins, Cyrus Johnson, Robert Reed Kinsgsborough—and Comley Idall.

 The Fight to Survive